Apple Transitional Export Quota Bill

 A person may be convicted of the offence even though the body corporate has not been charged with that offence or a similar offence.

-A charging document in respect of an offence against this Part must be filed within 2 years after the date on which the offence was committed.
+A charging document in respect of an offence against this Act must be filed within 2 years after the date on which the offence was committed.

 This section overrides section 25 of the Criminal Procedure Act 2011.

-For that purpose, NZAPI may, by notice, set fees payable by quota applicants and quota holders that—
+NZAPI may, by notice, set fees payable by quota applicants and quota holders for processing quota applications and issuing export certificates.

-However, before setting any fee, NZAPI must consult apple exporters and consider their feedback.
+However, before setting any fee, NZAPI must consult all apple exporters known to it and consider their feedback.

 NZAPI must notify fees set under this section, and the date by which they must be paid, to—